-New integrated circuit provides never-before-possible engine management solution for cars, trucks and CVs.
+New integrated circuit provides never-before-possible electronic fuel control solution for cars, trucks and CVs.

 The pressure to improve passenger car, light-duty truck and commercial vehicle (CV) fuel delivery performance is constant.
 Fuel economy and emissions regulatory targets are advancing, and the ability to achieve them routinely outstrips current technologies.